tus/tus-resumable-upload-protocol/protocol.md

 `OPTIONS` request.
 The value MUST be the version of the protocol used by the Client and the Server.

-If the Client requests the use of a version which is not supported by the Server latter one MUST return `412 Precondition Failed` without processing the request further.
+The Server MUST return `412 Precondition Failed` status without processing the request if the the version specified by the Client is not supported.

 #### Tus-Extension

-This `Tus-Extension` header MUST be a comma-separated list of the extensions supported by the Server.
+The `Tus-Extension` header MUST be a comma-separated list of the extensions supported by the Server.
 If no extensions are supported `Tus-Extension` MAY be omitted.
-The extension MUST NOT contain comma.
+The extension MUST NOT contain a comma.

 #### Tus-Max-Size

 The `Tus-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of an entire upload in bytes.
-The Server MUST be omit this header if it is unable to calculate or if there is no known hard-limit.
+The Server MUST omit this header in the absence any known hard-limit or upon being unable to calculate the value.

 #### Tus-Version

-This header MUST be a comma-separated list of protocol versions supported by the Server.
-The versions MUST be sorted by Server's preference where the first one is the most preferred one.
+The `Tus-Version` header MUST be a comma-separated list of protocol versions supported by the Server.
+The list MUST be sorted by Server's preference where the first one is the most preferred one.

 ### Requests

 #### HEAD

-Servers MUST always return an `Upload-Offset` header for `HEAD` requests against an upload resource, even if it is `0`, or the upload is already considered completed.
+The Server MUST always include `Upload-Offset` header in `HEAD` response, even if it is `0`, or the upload is already considered completed.
 If the size of the upload is known the Server MUST include the `Upload-Length` header in the response.
-If the resource is not found Servers SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` without an `Upload-Offset` header.
+If the resource is not found Servers SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` status without an `Upload-Offset` header.

-The Client SHOULD NOT cache the `HEAD` responses.
+The Client SHOULD NOT cache the `HEAD` response.

 #### PATCH

-Servers MUST accept `PATCH` requests against any unfinished upload and apply the bytes contained in the message at the given `Upload-Offset`.
+The Server MUST accept `PATCH` request against any unfinished upload and apply the bytes contained in the message at the given `Upload-Offset`.
 All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.